Parameterized Algorithms for Kidney Exchange: Results

 Let $\alpha(E)=|E|$ where $E$ is a free monadic edge set variable.
-Then there exists an algorithm that in $g(||\varphi||,\tw)\cdot |\VV|$ time finds the maximum value of $\alpha(E)$ for which $\varphi(\BB,E)$ is true, where $g$ is some computable function \cite{arnborg1991easy}.
+Then, there exists an algorithm that in $g(||\varphi||,\tw)\cdot |\VV|$ time finds the maximum value of $\alpha(E)$ for which $\varphi(\BB,E)$ is true, where $g$ is some computable function \cite{arnborg1991easy}.
 If the maximum value of $\alpha(E)$ is at least $t$, we have a YES instance otherwise we have a NO instance.
 Note that $||\varphi||$ is upper bounded by function of $\el$ only.
 This concludes the proof of this theorem. \end{proof}

-It follows immediately from \Cref{thm:fpt_tw} and \cite{arnborg1991easy} that \KE is FPT parameterized by $\tw$ ( treewidth ) and $\ell=\max\{\el_p,\el_c\}$.
+It follows immediately from \Cref{thm:fpt_tw} and \cite{arnborg1991easy} that the \KE problem is FPT parameterized by $\tw$ (treewidth) and $\ell=\max\{\el_p,\el_c\}$.
 However, the running time that we get is not practically useful.
-Next we proceed to design an efficient dynamic programming based algorithm with running time $\OO^*(\ell^{O(\tw)} \tw^{ O(\tw )} )$. \begin{theorem} There is an algorithm for the \KE problem which runs in time $\OO^*(\ell^{O(\tw)} \tw^{ O(\tw )} )$. \end{theorem} \begin{proof}[Proof Sketch] We provide a proof sketch here.
-We refer the reader to \Cref{app:b} for the detailed proof.
+Next we proceed to design an efficient dynamic programming based algorithm with running time $\OO^*(\ell^{O(\tw)} \tw^{ O(\tw )} )$.